Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Results

 This is in contrast to the TEM-1 experiment of \cite{fantini2020protein}, cf.~Fig.~\ref{fig:phase_diag}B: the experiment was performed for fewer rounds, leading to less divergence from TEM-1, and the sequence library was less deeply sequenced.
 The resulting library, with an average Hamming distance of 18 from TEM-1 and with 34431 unique sequences, is located slightly below the line of emergence of coevolution signal.
 This observation provides a potential explanation for the observed reduced performance in contact prediction.

-The AAC6 results show that reduced sequence divergence can, at least partly, be compensated by a strong increase in the number of sequences in the evolved MSA, cf.~Fig.~\ref{fig:Phase_diag_AAC_1_6}.
+The AAC6 results show that reduced sequence divergence can, at least partly, be compensated by a strong increase in the number of sequences in the evolved MSA, cf.~Fig.~\ref{fig:Phase_diag_AAC_1_6}, which confirms original findings of \cite{stiffler2020protein}.
 Even if having only an average Hamming distance of about 8 substitutions, the large library of more than $10^6$ sequences allows for the detection of a weak contact-related signal.

 The results depend substantially on the strength of selection.
 Fig.~\ref{fig:phase_diag_PSE_lowhighT} shows the extreme cases of very strong and very weak selection discussed before.
-Both show very bad contact prediction.
+Both show inaccurate prediction.
 An important difference becomes visible when looking at the horizontal axes: all use the same number of simulated evolutionary steps.
 In the case of strong selection, sequences stay closer to the wildtype, since most mutations are deleterious and selected against, and they stay close to each other.
 So while being all functional, they do not accumulate sufficient sequence variability to provide a reliable epistatic signal.
 In the case of extremely weak selection, almost all mutations are acceptable.
 Sequences are found to diverge strongly from the initial PSE-1 sequence, but the absence of selection causes also an absence of coevolution.